-Its significance is in its beauty, its recreational value, and the tranquillity it provides for local people and visitors.
+2.1 Its significance is in its beauty, its recreational value, and the tranquillity it provides for local people and visitors.
 In a survey of local residents carried out for the Neighbourhood Development Plan, 99% of those who responded agreed or strongly agreed that the Parish's open spaces and coastal views were important aspects of the area.

-Figure 2 Views from the coastal path as it runs along the southern boundary of the Golf Course
+Figure 3 Views from the coastal path as it runs along the southern boundary of the Golf Course

-For Carlyon Bay residents it is only one of two open spaces which can be used by walkers and dog walkers.
+2.2 For Carlyon Bay residents it is only one of two open spaces which can be used by walkers and dog walkers.
 The other is the Carlyon Bay Recreation Area.
 There are obvious benefits to health and fitness gained by users of the coastal path.

-But it is also the only open space in Carlyon Bay which has a unique panorama.
+2.3 But it is also the only open space in Carlyon Bay which has a unique panorama.
 On one side is the vista of St Austell Bay and its two headlands, the Gribben and Black Head, which are Areas of Outstanding Natural Beauty.
 On the other is the wide area of grassland of the golf course, interrupted by occasional clumps of trees which are hiding old mine shafts.

-Figure 3 The Sky Tip or White Pyramid seen from the Golf Course
+Figure 4 The Sky Tip or White Pyramid seen from the Golf Course

-Beyond that, to the north, are views of the hills and fields above St Austell and St Blazey which mark the important clay mining areas, symbolised by the Sky Tip on the horizon., a local landmark also known as the White Pyramid.
+2.4 Beyond that, to the north, are views of the hills and fields above St Austell and St Blazey which mark the important clay mining areas, symbolised by the Sky Tip on the horizon, a local landmark also known as the White Pyramid.

-Also visible from the path is the Tregrehan House and estate in the neighbouring Parish of St Blaise.
+2.5 Also visible from the path is the Tregrehan House and estate in the neighbouring Parish of St Blaise.
 This is of particular local significance because it was the home of the Carlyon family who once owned the land on which the Carlyon ward stands.
 Their descendants live there to this day.
 The land, including the Carlyon Bay beaches, was sold off in the early part of the 20th century.
 This view from the coastal path affords an important visual link with the history of this part of the Parish.

-Figure 4 The Tregrehan estate, seen from the Golf Course.
+Figure 5 The Tregrehan estate, seen from the Golf Course.

-The land on which the Golf Course stands was once part of the numerous tin and copper mines which prospered around St Austell and St Blazey during the first half of the 19th century.
+2.6 The land on which the Golf Course stands was once part of the numerous tin and copper mines which prospered around St Austell and St Blazey during the first half of the 19th century.
 They were among the richest in Europe for a time before the price slump in the latter half of the century.

-Figure 5 A number of disused mine shafts can be seen along the Golf Course
+Figure 6 A number of disused mine shafts can be seen along the Golf Course

-Now the remains of those mines are below the Golf Course with the disused shafts, now capped, partly hidden by clumps of trees.
+2.7 Now the remains of those mines are below the Golf Course with the disused shafts, now capped, partly hidden by clumps of trees.
 This industrial heritage is particularly relevant as the Coastal path links it with the mining activity which followed copper and tin in this area - namely China Clay.
+(See Appendix 37: List of Historic and Cultural Assets).
 The waste tip known as the Sky Tip or White Pyramid, a symbol of this industry, can be seen from the path and to the east the path connects with the clay works at Par Docks.

-The hedges along the southern boundary are an important wildlife habitat and corridor.
+2.8 The hedges along the southern boundary are an important wildlife habitat and corridor.
 Gulls nest on the cliffs in spring, there are peregrine falcons, kestrels and many types of small birds.
 Bats are likely as a bat house has been built on Polgaver Beach below the cliffs.